mseminatore/TeslaJS/README.md

 ## Charge State Example

-Adding the vehicle ID from a successful `vehicles()` call to options you can make other Tesla REST calls
+Adding the vehicle ID from a successful `vehicles()` call to options you can make other Tesla REST calls:

 ```javascript
     options.vehicleID = vehicle.id_s;